Creating Custom Commands¶

 }

-in place of conflict
+require in place of conflict is not recommended.

 Symlinked packages

 While it is good practice to make your custom commands into a Composer package, please beware that symlinked packages (by using the composer repository type Path) will not be discovered by Drush.
-When in development, it is recommended to specify your package's path in your drush.yml
+When in development, it is recommended to specify your package's path in your drush.yml to have quick access to your commands.

 Site-wide Commands¶

 Commandfiles that are installed in a Drupal site and are not bundled inside a Drupal module are called site-wide commandfiles.
-Site-wide commands may either be added directly to the Drupal site's repository (e.g. for site-specific policy files), or via composer require
+Site-wide commands may either be added directly to the Drupal site's repository (e.g. for site-specific policy files), or via composer require.
+See the examples/Commands folder for examples.
+In general, it's preferable to use modules to carry your Drush commands.

 Here are some examples of valid commandfile names and namespaces: